 in the area of Landlord/Tenant matters.
 Consideration must also be given to the residence or business address of the parties

 being that there are territorial requirements which must be met.
 The Court Clerk is prepared to answer questions regarding the Court's jurisdiction and procedures and she is ready to assist litigants in filing and processing their claims.
 The Court Clerk is available Monday through Friday during the hours of 9:00am until 4:00pm.

 Criminal matters are prosecuted by the Westchester County District Attorney's Office or the Village Prosecutor.
 Depending upon the level of offense charged, an individual accused of a higher level offense may be entitled to a Jury Trial.
 All criminal litigants are entitled to be represented by an attorney.
 If an attorney cannot be afforded, one will be appointed by the Court to represent the individual's interests, and the expenses of this representation will be paid by the County of Westchester upon judicial determination.

 As the Court closest to the people, the Irvington Justice Court assures that each individual's case will be handled in an efficient, sensible and professional manner to ensure that justice has been served.

 "Do I have any parking tickets?"
-You may use the parking payment link above to also check if you have any outstanding parking tickets.
+You may use this parking payment link to pay tickets and to check if you have any outstanding parking tickets.
 You will need to know your license plate number and the state of issuance.

 If you would like to contest a parking ticket, fill out the back and/or provide a written request for a trial date no later than the return date on the ticket.
 Include your name, mailing address and ticket or ticket number/s.
 You will receive a Court date in the mail indicating when to appear for trial.
 Parking trials are generally scheduled on Monday mornings at 9:00am or 9:30am.